minhbuibhm/minhbuibhm/README.md

 ## About Me
 🎓 Computer Science graduate from Bach Khoa University
 💡 Passionate about AI/ML, particularly in Speech Processing and Natural Language Processing
-🔭 Currently researching voice and singing analysis at AITech Lab

 ## Featured Projects